AMReX-Astro/Castro/Exec/science/flame/README.md

 * `snapshot.py` : for a single plotfile, show the temperature, energy generation, and composition as a function of position.
   This will focus on only the most abundant nuclei.

+* `flame_speed.py` : this loop over all the files and use a cubic interpolant to find the position of the flame where the temperature is T0, T0 +/- dT0, and then difference in time across files to find the flame speed (with uncertainty).
+T0 and dT0 can be set via runtime parameters, and should be temperatures where the flame profile is very steep.
+The flame width is also computed.

 # Publications

 The SDC inputs files were used for a demonstration of a 4th order